openbsd/xenocara/lib/mesa/docs/gallium/tgsi.rst

 .. opcode:: TXL - Texture Lookup With explicit LOD

-  for cube map array textures, the explicit LOD value cannot be passed in src0.w, and TXL2 must be used instead.
+  for cube map array textures, the explicit LOD value cannot be passed in *src0.w*, and TXL2 must be used instead.

-  if the target is a shadow texture, the reference value is always in src.z (this prevents shadow 3d / 2d array / cube targets from using this instruction, but this is not needed).
+  if the target is a shadow texture, the reference value is always in *src.z* (this prevents shadow 3d / 2d array / cube targets from using this instruction, but this is not needed).

 .. math::